danlevimb/sql-server-recovery-validation-framework/docs/architecture.md

 ## 1. `[cfg].[usp_GetLatestBackupFiles]` - *The Planner*

-### **a) Responsabilities**
+### **a) What it does..**
-  -  Identifies latest FULL backup
+  -  Identify latest FULL backup acording provided date.
-  -  Selects valid DIFF backup if available
+  -  Selects valid DIFF backup if available.
-  -  Constructs LOG restore chain
+  -  Builds LOG backup chain based on First/Last LSN.
-  -  Determines target log for STOPAT or STOPBEFOREMARK
+  -  Detects target LOG for STOPAT or STOPBEFOREMARK.
-  -  Validates recoverability of the chain
+  -  Validates marked LOG by dumping content to verify right LOG to StopAt.

 ### **b) Inputs**
 | Parameter | Type | Description |